-Moray eels (Family Muraenidae) make up one of the largest families of bony fishes in Hawai’i, with more species (over 40) than any other fish family than perhaps the wrasses (Family Labridae).
+Hawaiian Moray eels (Family Muraenidae) make up one of the largest families of bony fishes in the islands.
+There are more species (over 40) than any other fish family than perhaps the wrasses (Family Labridae).
 Their abundance cannot be truly appreciated because most species are small and remain well hidden within the reef.
-Research has show that the smaller eel species represent a large percentage of the fish population on Hawaiian reefs.
+Research has show that the smaller Hawaii moray eels species represent a large percentage of the fish population on Hawaiian reefs.

 |Common Name||Scientific Name||Range||Description|